Brian Schappert

 “It’s still active,” Kern said of Schappert’s murder investigation.

-Less than two months later, two men and a 17-year-old girl were arrested just minutes after the men allegedly robbed the same convenience store where Schappert was killed.
 According to a Gazette article dated Nov.
 15, 1996, Christopher J. Kibler, 18, of 1022 Friendly Ave., Iowa City, and Derome M. Robertson, 19, of 1409 Washington Ave.
-SE, were found within 15 minutes of the Nov.
-14 robbery at the Kum & Go store at 2743 Mount Vernon Rd.
-SE, said police Lt.
+SE, were found within 15 minutes after the Nov.
+14 robbery, said police Lt.
 Kenneth Washburn.
 A 17-year-old female from Iowa City also was arrested.
 The Gazette reported:

 Officers were a few blocks from the store when the clerk called police at 3:59 a.m. to report she’d been held up by two men wearing ski masks and armed with a sawed-off shotgun.
 An officer noticed someone slumping down as if to hide in a car parked in the 2900 block of Seeley Ave.
 SE, and all three occupants were arrested.